 - Voice-mail messages and other physical, documentary and/or electronic data that might be helpful or relevant in an investigation.

 Electronic and photographic evidence may be lost through the upgrade or replacement of equipment (including smartphones), software and/or accounts or may simply be lost to the passage of time or damage to devices.

 D. Seeking a Protective Order

 Where a sexual misconduct violation is reported to the police, it may be possible to obtain a court-ordered Protective Order.
 These Protective Orders may be issued if the judge or magistrate believes that there is an immediate threat to health or safety.

 “Protective Orders” are separate and distinct from “No-Contact Directives” (described in Section VII.A. of the Policy).
 Protective Orders may be obtained only from a court of law and are enforceable anywhere in the United States; their violation may result in criminal charges.

-In contrast, No-Contact Directives may be obtained from the Title IX Coordinator and are enforceable through the College.
-The Title IX Coordinator or Deputy Coordinators can explain the process for seeking a Protective Order and can escort a Complainant to the appropriate office in order to initiate a petition seeking a Protective Order.
+In contrast, No-Contact Directives may be obtained from the Title IX coordinator and are enforceable through the College.
+The Title IX coordinator or deputy Title IX coordinators can explain the process for seeking a Protective Order and can escort a complainant to the appropriate office in order to initiate a petition seeking a Protective Order.